 Art and Cultural Studies Laboratory (ACSL) is a non-governmental organization with the goal of establishing a stable platform for critical analysis, reflections, open discussions, information exchange, and interactive communication.
-It aims at contributing to contemporary theories and art practices by setting up researches, discursive events, exhibitions, educational, and residency programs.
-ACSL promotes the development of Armenia as a zone of cultural dialogue and meeting place with its current situation as a post-Soviet country and with all of its contextual and ideological issues.
+It aims at contributing to contemporary theories and art practices by setting up research, discursive events, exhibitions, educational programs, and queer, feminist studies.
 ACSL operates and spreads its multilateral activities in Armenia and abroad.

 ‘Art Commune’ International Artist-in-Residence Program

 The ‘Art Commune’ international artist-in-residence program is an initiative of ACSL, being one of the most important hubs of its activities in the field of contemporary art both locally and internationally.
 The goal of the ‘Art Commune’ is to create an intellectual space where the residents will get the chance to penetrate the local cultural and socio-political contexts, as well as to combine their artistic practices (research, production, etc.) with meetings, seminars, lectures, and other discursive events with local and international artists, cultural experts, critics, and curators.
 The program was founded in 2008 and has evolved into a cluster of multimedia artistic studios, specialized workshops, and the Platform In-LAB [Discourses and Practice].
 The ‘Art Commune’ is a general member of the Res Artis worldwide network of artist residencies (visit the page).